-There are several funds focused on investment into Manchester and the North specifically.
-Many of these feature in our ranking of the most active funds investing into high-growth tech companies in Manchester:
+There are several funds focused on investment into tech, Manchester, and the North, specifically.
+Many of these feature in our ranking of the most active investors in the area’s high-growth tech space:

 Another active fund is the North West Fund, a venture capital equity package for growth-oriented businesses within the digital and creative sector.
 It is a local and regional fund managed by AXM Venture Capital Ltd that typically invests between £50k and £2m—often in mobile apps and fintech companies.

 GC Angels, an angel network based out of Manchester, has been the most active early-stage equity investor into Greater Manchester’s tech scene in 2020 so far.
 It typically invests around £350k and has invested in many companies on today’s list, including The Link App and my2be.

 The 14 hottest tech startups in Greater Manchester

 - Are located within the county of Greater Manchester

 - Have raised funds within the last 12 months

 - Have been positively impacted by COVID-19 (according to Beauhurst analysis)

 This returns a list of resilient, recently-funded, and fast-growing tech startups that are active in Manchester right now.
 We’re only looking at private companies, so our results will exclude big names in the area that have undergone an IPO, such as The Hut Group.
 We’ve ranked the businesses, according to amount raised in equity investment in 2020 so far.